jamesgiff5/Olist_Ecommerce_Data_project/README.md

 - Just 3% of customers make repeat purchases, highlighting a potential retention issue despite fast delivery.
 - The weighted average delivery time is 13 days, consistently faster than the estimated delivery window.
 - Freight costs in remote states like Roraima (RR) average 27.8% of product value, exceeding the 20% threshold used to identify logistical concerns.
-## 🔍 Overview

-This project analyzes Brazil's e-commerce activity using public data from the Olist marketplace.
-The goal was to uncover insights into customer behavior, revenue performance, logistics trends, and repeat purchasing.
-I used SQL and Tableau to simulate the workflow of a real-world business intelligence project.

 ## 🗂️ Folder Structure